Herbal Safety Tips for Breastfeeding Moms

 - Take a rest from your herbs for a couple of days if you are taking herbs for over 4 weeks.

-- Be aware if an herb is known to increase or decrease milk supply or to effect fertility.
+- Be aware if an herb is known to increase or decrease milk supply or to affect fertility.

 - Unless working with a doctor, licensed practitioner of Oriental Medicine, midwife, lactation expert, or licensed naturopath, wait until after your baby is several weeks (6 weeks) old before starting on any herbs.